mY9Yd2/ytcw/README.md

 Create a database in PostgreSQL, then edit the config file to fit your needs.

+First, create a config file at `/etc/ytcw/config.toml`
+For an example, see the default config file: [config/config.toml](./config/config.toml)

 ```sh
 ytcw migrate # Run database migrations (does not create the database itself)
 ```